-“If you think your knees are bad, you should see the view from behind.”
-Apparently, the place of greatest friction had announced itself the victor: I was bubbling from my couch-loving butt.
+“If you think your knees are bad,” she told me, “you should see the view from behind.”
+Apparently, the place of greatest friction had announced itself the victor: I was bubbling from my lunch-seeking, couch-loving butt.

 And oh, how I wish I were kidding.

-Unbelievably?
-This was not the worst part of my experience.
+Unbelievably, this was not the worst part of my experience that day.
 By mile ten, the excruciating pain in my I’ve-never-run-this-far-before knees grew more debilitating than the suds.

-“Crap!”
-I said loudly, alerting Diane to impending disaster.
+“Crap,” I moaned loudly, alerting Diane to impending disaster.

 “What is it?”